shegzynova/Medical-reporting-tool/README.md

 2.Create Database and Add name to env file

-3.Use php 7.4 or higher in your developement environment
+3.Use php 7.4 or higher in your development environment PATH.

 4.Run "composer install" in terminal